Home > Cruises > Europe Cruises > Northern Europe Cruises > Iceland, British Isles & Iberia

 Itinerary

 Embark your ship and settle into your stateroom.
 The vibrant city of Barcelona, with its lively culture and inviting outdoor spaces, preserves a rich history.
 Picturesque medieval lanes wind through the oldest part of the city, the Gothic Quarter, where remnants of the city's Roman wall were uncovered.
 Its treasures include the neo-Gothic Barcelona Cathedral, the medieval Jewish district of El Call and the Romanesque Church of Santa Maria del Pi.
+In the evenings, diners relax in the Royal Plaza at restaurants along the elegant square's perimeter.

 Valencia is steeped in 2,000 years of history and culture.
 Its Old Town is one of Spain's largest, a diverse medley of ancient buildings, wide-open plazas and cultural monuments.
 The Gothic Silk Exchange, a UNESCO World Heritage Site, bears witness to Valencia's Renaissance trading power.
 A literal taste of Valencia's past bubbles up in every skillet of paella.
-The centuries-old rice dish was invented here and perfected by farmers; barracas throughout the city offer demonstrations and tastings of this famously rustic cuisine.
+The centuries-old rice dish was invented here and perfected by farmers; barracasthroughout the city offer demonstrations and tastings of this famously rustic cuisine.

 Journey between continents as you sail the Alboran Sea, home to the largest population of bottlenose dolphins in the Western Mediterranean.
-As you sail today, relax in the Explorers' Lounge, inspired by epic journeys of discovery.
-Marvel at the views through the two-story panoramic windows as you share a cocktail with friends, or settle down to read a book.

 Granada is a splendid canvas of Moorish architecture, rich Andalusian tradition and remarkable history.
 It was the last stronghold of the Moorish Nasrid dynasty, whose 250-year reign ended during the 1492 reconquest of Spain by Catholic monarchs.
 The grand Granada Cathedral is a soaring celebration of that victory; its Royal Chapel holds the tombs of Queen Isabel and King Ferdinand, the celebrated pair who oversaw the triumph.
 Their magnificent fortress-palace, the Alhambra, was long the stronghold of Moors, and so offers a magnificent blend of Islamic and Christian detail.

 Sail the gateway between the Atlantic and the Mediterranean.
 Its defining landmark, the soaring Rock of Gibraltar, was one of the Pillars of Hercules of ancient myth.
-Renew your body, mind and spirit in our Scandinavian-inspired Spa, a Nordic sanctuary of holistic wellness, today while at sea.
-Whether you unwind in the Sauna, refresh in the Snow Grotto or take a dip in the Thermal Pool, you will feel recharged and revitalized.

 Lisbon has inspired explorers for centuries with its stunning setting at the Tagus River's mouth.
 Its labyrinthine streets carry echoes of 16th-century navigators who sailed on the winds of the Age of Discovery.
 The city prospered greatly from its trade.
 And today's streets are lined with the legacies of wealthy builders, including the Jerónimos Monastery and Belém Tower, stunning works that introduced Manueline architecture.
 Savoring local cuisine and port wine are favorite pastimes here.
-On any evening, the strains of fado spill from clubs in the historic Alfama District.
+On any evening, the strains of fadospill from clubs in the historic Alfama District.

 Porto holds a place of great traditional importance.
 The town lends its name to the port wine produced in the region and throughout the nation.
 Located along a rocky embankment, the city boasts picturesque neighborhoods, fashionable restaurants and lively markets.
 Like Lisbon, Porto has a rich past; its historic center is a UNESCO World Heritage Site of narrow cobblestone streets brimming with romantic buildings spanning the centuries and a Romanesque cathedral.
 At the riverside, small barcos rabelos, boats once used to transport casks of wine, paint a charming scene.